AshbyDodd

 Centralia, Pennsylvania: A Ghost Town on Fire

 Once upon a time, Centralia, Pennsylvania, was a thriving town built around the mining industry.
-Now, the abandoned town is famous for one thing, the ongoing burning fire underground that will probably burn for another 250 years.
-So, how exactly does a growing, prosperous town turn into a ghost town on fire, and the inspiration for the video game, Silent Hill?
+Now, the abandoned town is famous for one thing: the ongoing burning fire underground that will probably burn for another 250 years.
+So, how exactly does a growing, prosperous town turn into a ghost town on fire, and the inspiration for the video game Silent Hill?

 Watch the video below to learn even more about the fascinating history behind Centralia, as well as neighboring towns that have suffered or will suffer the same fate due to the ongoing underground fire.